nus-cs2113-AY2122S1/ip/docs/README.md

 Format: `list`

 - All the tasks shown will be indexed starting from 1.
-- If there are no tasks, DUKE will let the user know.
+- If there are no tasks, DUKE will inform you.

 How the list will look like: